skip to navigationskip to main content

 If you have significant assets we usually fix the fixed assets to the written down value (WDV in the corporation tax return).
 To shift to this policy we need to obtain a copy of the last corporation tax return and the supporting calculation from your external accountant.
 You can reset the value of the assets to their WDV by entering extra depreciation by journal.

-As a matter of policy SAl does not prepare asset registers – we expect detailed reports of the expenditure under 9.7000 to be sufficient to show what has been bought.
+As a matter of policy SAL does not prepare asset registers – we expect detailed reports of the expenditure under 9.7000 to be sufficient to show what has been bought.

 Finance Leases